 Japanese OS Default

 Other input methods may not be fully supported.
-Before reporting any problems with CJK in the Web Editor, ensure one of the supported input methods is being used.
+Before reporting any problems with CJK in the Editor for Web, ensure one of the supported input methods is being used.

 Older versions of Chrome and Safari don't support the proper rendering of Arabic characters.